mountblue/life-skills-track/energy-management.md

 Video - 13:02 minutes - [https://www.youtube.com/watch?v=BHY0FxzoKZE](https://www.youtube.com/watch?v=BHY0FxzoKZE)

 ### Question 6
 Paraphrase the video - Brain Changing Benefits of Exercise.
-Minimum 5 points.
+Minimum 5 points, only the points.

 ### Question 7
 What are some steps you can take to exercise more?